1800 91 1800

 What services do hosted PBX providers offer?

-A hosted PBX is almost always delivered through an application, this will be available on desktop and mobile.
+A hosted PBX is almost always delivered through an application, this will be available through an IP handset computer, or mobile.
 The application is one of the key differentiators between hosted PBX providers and should be something that is researched before being purchased.

 Good applications allow staff to use the phone system’s features quickly and easily.
 Interfaces should be intuitive and allow staff to find their way around the system without the need for additional support.

 The application allows users to have the phone system with them, wherever they are located and whichever company device they are carrying.
 It should seamlessly switch from device to device without the need for human interaction.